Official Information Act statistics

 OIA statistics for the State services

-The SSC has published the first set of OIA statistics covering 110 different government agencies.
+The SSC has published the second set of OIA statistics covering 111 different government agencies.
 This covers all government departments and statutory Crown entities to which the OIA applies.

 Over time the information on performance that is gathered and published will increase to provide a more comprehensive picture of compliance with the letter and spirit of the OIA.

-Over time, we will work to create a more consistent and comprehensive set of data for analysing agencies’ performance.
+SSC is working to create a more consistent and comprehensive set of data for analysing agencies’ performance over time.

-- The definitions of key statistics will be standardised to improve consistency and comparability.
+The definitions of key statistics will be standardised to improve consistency and comparability.
+SSC is also preparing guidance for agencies to help them improve their capability as well as streamline and standardise their OIA processes.

-The use of these measures will assist agencies to increase their understanding of their OIA workload and work-flow and enable better compliance with the OIA.
+This will assist agencies to increase their understanding of their OIA workload and work-flow and enable better compliance with the Act.

 SSC and the Office of the Ombudsman are cooperating on the development of improved guidance and training for agencies and people making requests.
 This guidance and training will help agencies be more consistent in how they manage and respond to requests, and help people seeking information get what they are looking for more easily.